Planet of Lana: Development

-Planet of Lana is the debut project of indie developer Wishfully Studios.
+Planet of Lana is the debut project of independent developer Wishfully.
 The game's development originated from a picture that the game's director Adam Stjärnljus drew in 2017.
 The picture, which sees a girl gazing at a large robot creature, subsequently became the foundations of the game.
 An adjusted version of the picture was subsequently chosen to be the game's key art.
-Stjärnljus founded Wishfully Studios in August 2018 with his wife Maria Brunsson to work on the game.
+Stjärnljus founded Wishfully in August 2018 with his wife Maria Brunsson to work on the game.
 The title was inspired by cinematic platformers such as Inside and Limbo, and older adventure video games such as Another World and Oddworld: Abe's Oddysee.
 Stjärnljus wanted to create a game that features a colorful sci-fi universe, as opposed to the dark and gloomy backdrops found in other games.
 Films produced by Studio Ghibli, such as Spirited Away and My Neighbor Totoro, and The Legend of Zelda video games such as Wind Waker and Breath of the Wild, influenced the game's visual style.
 While the team initially planned to have the world and characters in 2D only, it received "harsh" feedback from publishers, prompting the team to switch to a more 2.5D look.

 Writer and co-director Klas Martin Eriksson added that the team initially wanted the game to have no dialogue, with emotions communicated through body language alone.
 The team subsequently decided that the story needed more "emotional expression", and prompted the team to create a fictional language.
 Composer Takeshi Furukawa, who previously worked on The Last Guardian, reached out to Wishfully and offered to work on the game's soundtracks after looking at its artwork.
 Ericksson added that the game's music will play a "pretty integral part of the story".

 Wishfully and publisher Thunderful Publishing officially announced the game in June 2021 during the Summer Game Fest.
 Initially set to be released in 2022, the game was delayed to early 2023.
 The game was released for Windows, Xbox One and Xbox Series X/S on May 23, 2023.
+It was later launched for Nintendo Switch, PlayStation 4, and PlayStation 5 on April 16, 2024.
+Playdigious published the Android and iOS versions on December 9, 2025.